apify/apify-docs/CONTRIBUTING.md

 }
 ```

-Add a record to `/etc/hosts`, which maps the `docs.apify.loc` host to a localhost:
+Add a record to `/etc/hosts`, which maps the `docs.apify.loc` hostname to a localhost:

 ```text
 127.0.0.1 docs.apify.loc